Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development

-Confinement plays a fundamental role in directing self-organization~\cite{araujo2023steering} in various contexts including colloids~\cite{bradley2017janus}, developing tissues~\cite{trushko2020buckling,harmansa2023growth}, liquid crystals~\cite{lopez2011drops}, and crowds of people~\cite{sieben2017collective}.
-Controlling confining structures and predicting their impact on the collective properties of the confined bulk will reveal organisational principles of complex systems such as living matter~\cite{barrat2023soft}, as well as enable technological applications like the design of optoelectronic~\cite{nys2020patterned} and microfluidic~\cite{daieff2020confined} devices.
-Boundary effects permit manipulating the properties of a confined system, which is especially relevant for materials comprised of anisotropic particles, which possess orientational degrees of freedom and tend to align with their neighbours, resulting in long-range order.
-In liquid crystals, for example, substrates with particular surface topography or chemical functionality~\cite{xin2023alignment} favour a uniform parallel or perpendicular orientation of adjacent molecules.
-This leads to the formation of an ordered layer near the boundary, which propagates into the bulk by elastic forces.
-In this way, surface-induced alignment~\cite{sheng1976phase,sheng1982boundary,crawford1991surface} allows to achieve different desired configurations of the nematic order parameter (OP) via tuning of the boundary conditions.
-However, the effects of boundary geometry on the bulk organisation of anisotropic materials is not well understood, particularly for curved surfaces in three dimensions.
+Confinement plays a fundamental role in directing self-organisation~\cite{araujo2023steering} in various contexts including colloids~\cite{bradley2017janus}, developing tissues~\cite{trushko2020buckling,harmansa2023growth}, liquid crystals~\cite{lopez2011drops}, and crowds of people~\cite{sieben2017collective}.
+Controlling confining structures and predicting their impact on the collective properties of the confined bulk will reveal organisational principles of complex systems like living matter~\cite{barrat2023soft} and enable technological applications such as the design of optoelectronic~\cite{nys2020patterned} and microfluidic~\cite{daieff2020confined} devices.
+Boundary effects are especially relevant for materials comprised of anisotropic particles, which possess orientational degrees of freedom and tend to align with their neighbours.
+In liquid crystals, for example, substrates with particular surface topography or chemical functionality~\cite{xin2023alignment} induce the alignment of adjacent molecules, creating an ordered layer that propagates into the bulk by elastic forces.
+In this way, surface-induced alignment allows to achieve different desired configurations of the order parameter (OP) by tuning the boundary conditions, for example in nematics~\cite{sheng1976phase,sheng1982boundary,crawford1991surface}.
+However, the effects of boundary geometry on the bulk organisation of anisotropic materials is not well understood, particularly for curved surfaces in 3D.